-K. Aaron Van Oosterhout is a research scholar at the Dorothy A. Johnson Center for Philanthropy’s Community Research Institute (CRI) at Grand Valley State University in Grand Rapids, Michigan.
+K. Aaron Van Oosterhout is a research manager at the Dorothy A. Johnson Center for Philanthropy’s Community Research Institute (CRI) at Grand Valley State University in Grand Rapids, Mich.
 At CRI, he designs, manages, and carries out a broad variety of community-based research projects, in areas ranging from housing to prisoner re-entry to public health.

 Alongside his work at CRI, Dr. Van Oosterhout serves as a research director / instructor at Lighthouse Immigrant Advocates, a non-profit immigration legal office in Holland, Michigan.
 Furthermore, he was appointed by the mayor of Holland to serve on the International Relations Commission (as chair from July 2016–August 2017), where he currently represents the community in its sister-city relationship with Querétaro, Mexico.
 Dr. Van Oosterhout also serves on an ad-hoc panel addressing court- and jail-fee reform in Ottawa County.